Purrdicted Character Controller

 protected override void Simulate(PredictedCharacterControllerInput input, ref PredictedCharacterControllerState state, float delta) { }

 The INPUT struct is what holds all of the input that we want to be able to check and use inside Simulate.
-For now, let's keep things extremely simple and check for Movement, and jumping, Which we can do by adding a Vector3 for movement and a bool for jumping.
+For now, let's keep things extremely simple and check for Movement, and jumping, which we can do by adding a Vector3 for movement and a bool for jumping.

 STATE